onefrankguy/frankmitchell.org/posts/replacing-google-analytics-with-keen-io.md

 for viewing on small screen, low bandwidth, devices.
 Likewise, lots of desktop traffic means you can slant your design towards a different audience.
-Counting page views grouped by agent will tell you which browsers your viewers are using, and help guide your design decisions.
+Counting page views grouped by agent will tell you which browsers your viewers are using, and help guide your visual design decisions.

     var metric = Keen.Metric('pageView', {
       analysisType: 'count',